Imago

 Watch What’s Trending Now!

-ESPN’s Shams Charania gave fresh injury updates:
+ESPN’s Shams Charania has dropped fresh injury updates:

 - Reaves has started 1-on-1 on-court work; needs to go through 3-on-3 and 5-on-5

-LeBron James set the tone early, dishing out eight assists in the first quarter alone.
+This means LeBron James will once again be the first option for JJ Redick.
+In Game 1, the Lakers took a 107-98 win with pure offensive rhythm.
+And James played a very important role.
+He opened the game like a master conductor.
+James set the tone early, dishing out eight assists in the first quarter alone.
 Every pass was intentional, every decision smooth and precise.
 His teammates benefited from easy looks and growing confidence.
 By the final buzzer, he finished with 13 assists.
-The offense never bogged down, instead staying in a steady rhythm, possession after possession, all orchestrated by his sharp basketball mind.
+The offense never bogged down; instead, it stayed in a steady rhythm, possession after possession, all orchestrated by his sharp basketball IQ.

 When will LeBron James’ teammates return to the floor?
 Do we have a timeline?